tron561/IT3048C-Repo/README.md

 As a NewsNow user, I want to be able to log in to my account to keep track of my streak of daily articles
 #### Examples:
 ##### 2.1
-- Given: A feed of news articles is availible
+- Given: The option to log in is availible
 - When: I claim a flame point
 - Then: I should be prompted to log in
 ##### 2.2
-- Given:
+- Given: The option to log in is availible
-- When:
+- When: I log in
-- Then:
+- Then: I should be able to see my ReadStreak and my account information
 ##### 2.3
 - Given:
 - When: